Kizaki

 Source drift: none

-• did this really detect a rename, or did it decide to drop and re-add?
+• Did the diff detect a rename, or did it drop and re-add?

-• does the plan match the product change you think you made?
+• Does the plan match the product change you intended?

 migration "0004_rework_profile" {